Siberian Chiffchaff logo

 The defining features of 'classic' Siberian Chiffchaffs

-The deficiency of yellow and olive has become regarded as the 'defining' characteristic of classic tristis (but see the following discussion of 'fulvescens').
-However, equally characteristic are: (a) the brown component in the hue of the upperparts, which generally has a small but influential russet component, at its most distinctive producing a 'tan' or 'khaki' tinge (see HSB analyses) and (b) the rich buff wash to the supercilium, cheeks and sides of the breast and flanks.
-Any Chiffchaff which lacks these 'tan-brown' and 'buff' hues entirely is unlikely to be tristis.
-The plumage of 'classic' tristis recalls that of sindianus and lorenzii, though the latter has even more subdued olive fringes to the flight feathers, a darker crown and a whiter and more striking supercilium, which frequently bridges the forehead.
+While the deficiency of yellow and olive is fundamental, the brown component in the upperparts is also distinctive, often with a small but influential russet component, at its most distinctive producing a 'tan' or 'khaki' tinge (see HSB analyses).
+Equally, the buff hue to the supercilium, eye-lids and cheeks generally extends to the sides of the breast and flanks, with only the central belly and undertail coverts being rather whiter (see plate 1).
+Thus, the plumage as a whole has characteristic 'brown and buff ' hues.
+In the field, evaluation of precise hues requires that observations are extensive, are conducted at close range and in suitably neutral light conditions.
+In brief views or adversely bright conditions, the true hues can be diluted and lead to a misleading impression.
+When examined in appropriate conditions, which reveal the colours accurately, any individual which lacks these brown and buff hues entirely is unlikely to be tristis.
+The plumage of 'classic' tristis recalls that of Mountain Chiffchaff P. lorenzii, though the latter has even more subdued olive fringes to the flight feathers, a darker crown and a whiter and more striking supercilium, which frequently bridges the forehead.

 Non-classic Siberian Chiffchaffs from the allopatric West Siberian Plain: 'fulvescens'

 West of the Yenisey, the appearance of Chiffchaffs is less consistent.
 As noted by Ticehurst (1938), Russian authors including Sushkin (1925) designated Chiffchaffs from the region west of the Yenisey as fulvescens, primarily on the basis of brighter olive on the rump and the fringes to the remiges compared with classic tristis.
-It is worth emphasising at this point that the principal features cited at this time for 'fulvescens' involved enhanced olive fringes to the flight feathers and rump and not additional yellow in the supercilium, eye-ring and underparts.
-It was on the basis of this enhanced olive that Russian authors had promoted subspecific status.
-Ticehurst suggested that individuals with such olive enhancements were to be found throughout the range (not just the west) and consequently questioned the validity of 'fulvescens' (see Dean 2018).
+Ticehurst suggested that individuals with such olive enhancements were to be found throughout the range (not just the west) and consequently questioned the validity of 'fulvescens'.
 From examination of specimens, Svensson (1992) noted that some individuals in the region west of the Yenisey match the ‘classic’ birds from farther east (as embraced by the traditional 'Svensson criteria') but others have traces of yellow on the underparts, the supercilium and often on the upper part of the eye-ring, and traces of olive in the crown and mantle.
-In recent literature, the features associated with the term 'fulvescens' have come to include 'additional' or 'misplaced' olive and yellow in comparison with classic tristis, with yellow in the supercilium and upper eyering perhaps the most frequent manifestation of 'fulvescens' traits in this scenario.
+In recent literature, as well as brighter olive hues to the wing-edges and rump, the features associated with the term 'fulvescens' have come to include 'additional' or 'misplaced' olive and yellow in comparison with classic tristis, with yellow in the supercilium and upper eyering perhaps the most frequent manifestation of 'fulvescens' traits in this scenario.
 Candidate Siberian Chiffchaffs reaching western Europe not infrequently display such 'fulvescens' traits (see plates 3 & 4).

-The name 'fulvescens' derives from the type description of Severtzov (1873), thus well before Sushkin's discussion of Chiffchaffs from the region west of the Yensisey, and was based on a series of migrants collected in Turkestan.
-Thus, their natal origins were uncertain and were not at that time assigned to the West Siberian Plain.
-See Appendix 1 for a transcription of the type description (kindly provided and translated by Dr Vladimir Loskot, Curator of the Ornithological Department, Zoological Institute, Russian Academy of Sciences, St. Petersburg).
-There are potential ambiguities arising from linguistics and colour nomenclature e.g. the English translation of the type description results in the phrase 'rusty-yellow', suggesting the presence of 'additional' yellow compared with 'classic' tristis.
-However, 'rusty yellow' in translation may perhaps refer to the 'buff' hues found in all tristis-types and not to any presence of discrete 'additional' yellow elements.
-Despite these historical uncertainties, the term 'fulvescens' is now firmly equated with Chiffchaffs differing from 'classic' tristis in the presence of traces of 'additional' olive and yellow and their designated origin is the region between the Urals and the Yenisey.
-As specimens from the designated breeding range of 'fulvescens' (primarily the West Siberian Plain) are limited (Shirihai & Svensson 2018), a more-comprehensive determination of the features (morphological and genetic) and the variability of chiffchaffs from the region between the Urals and the Yenisey is still required, including just how far east traces of 'additional' yellow are encountered.
+The name 'fulvescens' derives from the type description of Severtzov (1873), thus well before Sushkin's discussion of Chiffchaffs from the region west of the Yenisey, and was based on a series of migrants collected in Turkestan.
+Thus, they were not obtained from the West Siberian Plain and, although Severtzov sugested their breeding gounds might be in western Siberia, their natal origins were uncertain.
+See Appendix 1 for a transcription of the type description (kindly provided and translated by the late Dr Vladimir Loskot, past Curator of the Ornithological Department, Zoological Institute, Russian Academy of Sciences, St. Petersburg).
+There are potential ambiguities arising from linguistics and colour nomenclature e.g. the English translation of the type description results in the phrase 'rusty-yellow' for the supercilium and underparts, suggesting the presence of 'additional' yellow compared with 'classic' tristis.
+However, as this term is applied to the ground-colour (not an additional tinge or streaking), 'rusty yellow' in translation may well refer to the 'buff' hues found on the supercilium and underparts in all tristis-types.
+This likelihood is enhanced by the use of 'sulphur yellow' to describe 'unclear streaking' on the underparts of some juveniles (and also as the colour of the underwing coverts).
+This streaking on the underparts is described as 'greyish' in other juveniles, to which the name 'naevia' was applied.
+Despite these historical uncertainties, the term 'fulvescens' has now become firmly equated with Chiffchaffs differing from 'classic' tristis in the presence of traces of 'additional' olive and yellow, while their designated origin is the region between the Urals and the Yenisey.
+As specimens from the now-designated breeding range of 'fulvescens' (primarily the West Siberian Plain) are limited (Shirihai & Svensson 2018), a more-comprehensive determination of the features (morphological and genetic) and the variability of chiffchaffs from the region between the Urals and the Yenisey is still required, including just how far east traces of 'additional' yellow are encountered.
 See also Appendix 2 for a discussion of the geographical distribution of 'fulvescens' as treated in some earlier texts and the confusion with chiffchaffs now designated as menzbieri.

 'Siberian Chiffchaff' with 'fulvescens' traits, Worcs, Feb 2015